Home / Clergy Wellbeing / Diocesan support of clergy well-being

 Preparing for Retirement.
 This three day residential is available to all licensed clergy over 58 years (and spouses) to help them consider a wide range of aspects of retirement.
 The residential considers physical, spiritual and psychological wellbeing in preparing for, and into retirement, as well as practical issues such as finance and housing.
 The residential always has a recently retired member of the clergy and a doctor as members of the core staff, and is attended by representatives of the Pensions Department and Ecclesiastical Financial Services.
 Clergy may sign up for the residential at any point after the age of 58 (ten years from the official retirement age) but may return for a ‘second go’ closer to retirement if this is helpful.

-A great deal of emphasis in POT is given to wellbeing and encouraging good working / ministry practices.
-Regular time off, appropriate prayer time and having a good balance of time away from ministry for family, friends and self, are consistent themes.
-Training Incumbents are also encouraged to consider these issues for themselves and for their curates at the Training Incumbents Residential, where clear guidelines are spelt out to training incumbents, including modelling, boundaries and wellbeing.
-New deacons attend a four day residential to assist them in making a good transition into ministerial role.
+A great deal of emphasis in IME2 is given to wellbeing and encouraging good working / ministry practices.
+Regular time off, appropriate prayer time and having a good balance of time away from ministry for family, friends and self are consistent themes.
+Training Incumbents are also encouraged to consider these issues for themselves and for their curates as part of their training.
+New deacons attend bespoke training to assist them in making a good transition into their ordained ministerial role.

-Bishops, archdeacons, area directors of ministry, area deans, deans of BAME affairs and deans of women’s ministry all offer significant support, encouragement and intervention to clergy.
+Bishops, archdeacons, area directors of ministry, area deans, deans of racial justice, deans of women’s ministry and the disability ministry enabler all offer significant support, encouragement and intervention to clergy.
 This includes time spent with individuals and groups, referrals made and financial and other resources dedicated.
 Further, clergy chapters, clusters, networks and individuals offer on-going support and encouragement.

 A major factor which can affect clergy wellbeing can be issues of conflict.
 Avoiding conflicted situations or dealing with conflict inappropriately or ineffectually can lead to a host of related challenges ranging from loss of confidence, bullying and poor performance through to ill health.
 As a diocese we have put a high premium on conflict resilience training.